esha-234/Psychographic-Segmentation-Gender-Based-Analysis-of-Personality-Traits/README.md

-Extraversion showed a much stronger relationship with gender than any other Big Five dimension.
+_Extraversion showed a much stronger relationship with gender than any other Big Five dimension._

 •	**Chi-Square Results:** The test rejected the null hypothesis for 6 out of 11 statements, indicating that gender is a significant factor in how respondents express extraverted traits.

 •	**Mann-Whitney U Results:** This test was even more sensitive, identifying significant median shifts in 8 out of 11 statements, indicating that one gender tends to score higher than the other.

+•	**Macro Stability:** The Radar Chart confirms that females leaned slightly higher in Extraversion.

 •	**Key Divergences:** Gender significantly influences social vigor, dominance, social comfort, and enthusiasm.